Many businesses assume a paper-free office is an efficient one. But don’t count your printer out just yet.

 When it comes to digitising your workflow, your MFP (multifunction printer) is your MVP.
 It’s probably already connected to at least one of your databases, cloud services or email accounts.
 If not, it easily can be, so as soon as a document is input, it’s sent directly to the right department or manager.

 An example?
 Say your sales team scans a new purchase order.
-That information can instantly be sent to finance and your warehouse, automating two steps of your product cycle: invoicing and order fulfillment.
+That information can instantly be sent to finance and your warehouse, automating two steps of your product cycle: invoicing and order fulfilment.

 What’s more, since MFPs operate using your business’ network, the internet-connected devices have access to myriad software platforms and IoT (internet of things) capabilities to help accelerate your digital transformation.
 They’re also customisable, giving companies the option to access apps that streamline their workflows even further.